BizarroKlyza/COMP330-Notes/source/_posts/Week-1-Lecture-1.md

 * (Geometric) Transform

     Takes points in one coordinate system and applys in another coordinate system.
+Applies matrices to coordiantes.

 * Viewport

-    ...
+    Portion of screen that displays rendered image.

 * Clipping